 Problem-solving is at the core of Idea Lab.
 Seeing a project from start to finish means overcoming significant obstacles—one of the most valuable skills in any career.
 The organization also emphasizes teamwork, with members often finding solutions through the new perspectives of their peers.
 Beyond project experience, Idea Lab offers a strong resume boost, catering to specific skills students want to learn and develop.

-Idea Lab meets every other Wednesday at 5 p.m. in STEAM Studio in the basement of the Greenlease Library with the next meeting being Nov.
+Idea Lab meets every other Wednesday at 5 p.m. in the STEAM Studio in the basement of the Greenlease Library with the next meeting being Nov.
 20. All students are encouraged to attend.